Evgeny Tikhonravov

 Overview

-Dr. Evgeny Tikhonravov is a Lecturer at the Sam Nunn School of International Affairs at the Georgia Institute of Technology, where he teaches courses on international law, human rights, political sociology, and post-Soviet studies.
-Prior to arriving in the United States on a Fulbright grant in 2022, he served as an Associate Professor at the School of Law, Siberian Federal University, in Krasnoyarsk, Russia.
+Dr. Evgeny Tikhonravov teaches courses on international law, human rights, political sociology, and post-Soviet studies.
+Before coming to the United States on a Fulbright grant in 2022, he served as an associate professor of law in Russia for ten years.

-During his time in Russia, Dr. Tikhonravov received grants from the German Academic Exchange Service (DAAD) and the Erasmus+ program, which allowed him to conduct research at the University of Münster, the University of Freiburg, and the University of Jena.
+Dr. Tikhonravov has received grants from the German Academic Exchange Service (DAAD) and the Erasmus+ program, enabling him to conduct research at the University of Münster, the University of Freiburg, and the University of Jena.
 Dr. Tikhonravov is a native Russian speaker and is proficient in English and German.

 Interests